MarioS271/Toolz/README.md

 # Toolz

-A powerful TUI application capable of git, file browsing, and much more!
+A TUI application capable of various system management things.
-Written using the Windows API, so sadly, only Windows-Compatible (for now?)
+Written using the windows API, so sadly, only compatible with windows.

 <br><hr><br>
 Licensed under the MIT License